Definition of Net Operating Income

 Example #2

-Rolex Inc. is a worldwide famous watch company and is famous for its high-class watches.
+Rolex Inc. is a worldwide watch company famous for its high-class watches.
 Rolex thinks that its debts can be refined and can have better borrowing.
-In order to do so, Rolex decides to determine its net operating income.
+To do so, Rolex decides to determine its net operating income.
 For the same, the following data has been received from past year records.
 All figures in a million dollars

 Particulars | Amount ($) |